anurajbhandari5/Fullstack-blog/README.md

 # Fullstack-blog
-# Go to the Master branch in this repository for View the Full-Stack -blog application.
+# Go to the Master branch in this repository for View the Full-Stack -blog application().
 ## thank you!